-In addition to damaging campaign finance provisions, People For the American Way is concerned about government funding proposals that target women’s and LGBTQ people’s health.
-On February 27, PFAW joined other women’s and LGBTQ health advocates on a letter to Congress that opposes such attacks.
-Already we’ve seen proposals that cut funding to critical health programs and sneak in poison pill policy riders that promote sweeping religious refusal language, block patients from Planned Parenthood-provided health care, halt life-saving fetal tissue research, restrict abortion access for women in immigration detention, and more.
-Final decisions have yet to be made in advance of the March 23 funding deadline.
-You can download our letter, with signers, here.
+People For the American Way is concerned about government funding proposals that target women’s and LGBTQ people’s health.
+PFAW has joined other women’s and LGBTQ health advocates on letters to Congress that oppose such attacks.
+We’ve seen proposals that cut funding to critical health programs and sneak in poison pill policy riders that promote sweeping religious refusal language, block patients from Planned Parenthood-provided health care, halt life-saving fetal tissue research, restrict abortion access for women in immigration detention, and more.
+You can download our latest letter here.

-Dear Chairman Cochran, Vice Chairman Leahy, Chairman Frelinghuysen, and Ranking Member Lowey:
+Dear Chairman Shelby, Vice Chairman Leahy, Chairman Frelinghuysen, and Ranking Member Lowey:

-As you finalize legislation to fund federal programs past the expiration of the current continuing resolution on March 23, we again write to strongly oppose the inclusion of ideological policy riders that are harmful to women’s health.
+As you debate and consider the House FY19 appropriations bills, we write to strongly oppose the inclusion of ideological policy riders that are harmful to women’s health.

-Opponents of women’s health in the administration and in Congress have long used the budget and appropriations process to undermine women’s access to comprehensive reproductive care, including access to safe and legal abortion.
+With bipartisan agreements in place on top-line budget levels, this fiscal year represents an opportunity to reject efforts to use the budget and appropriations process to undermine women’s access to comprehensive reproductive care, including access to safe and legal abortion.
 We continue to strongly oppose policy riders that deny insurance coverage of abortion for women enrolled in Medicaid, women who work for the federal government, women who live in the District of Columbia, and others as well as riders that embolden health care entities to refuse to comply with laws that ensure women’s access to abortion services.

-A number of new anti-women’s health policy riders were included in individual FY 2018 appropriations bills as they moved through the House Appropriations Committee.
-We oppose the poison-pill riders we have seen in this year’s House bills, described below, and any additional policy riders that would harm women’s and LGBTQ people’s health.
+A number of new anti-women’s health policy riders have already been included in individual FY 2019 House appropriations bills.
+We oppose these harmful policy riders, described below, and any additional policy riders that would harm women’s and LGBTQ people’s health.

 - Sweeping new religious refusal language allowing employers, insurers, and health care providers to deny others access to abortion.
 The House Labor, Health and Human Services, Education, and Related Agencies (LHHS) appropriations bill includes language, taken from the Conscience Protection Act (S.301/H.R.644), legislation that would threaten patient safety by allowing health care entities to refuse to “facilitate,” “make arrangements for,” or “otherwise participate in” abortions even where a woman’s health is in danger.
 This provision would allow hospitals, doctors, nurses, and other health care providers to determine a patient’s care based on the provider’s religious beliefs, not based on what is best for the patient’s health and circumstances.
 This could result in hospitals turning away women in serious emergency situations, and refusing to provide even information that would allow women to make an informed decision and seek treatment elsewhere.
 The provision would also allow bosses to interfere with women’s and LGBTQ people’s health insurance coverage for abortion, depriving women of the comprehensive coverage that enables them to make personal medical decisions.